If E.T. didn’t phone home, he’d be hiding out in Moab rock climbing. Find out why this otherworldly destination tops most climbers’ best-of lists.

 Camping in Moab

 That said, there are plenty of options to be had.
-The camping in Moab, Utah, can be as easy as driving on to BLM land far outside of town or finding a tucked-away place in a private or BLM campground along the river.
+Just like Red River Gorge, camping in Moab, Utah, can be as easy as driving on to BLM land far outside of town or finding a tucked-away place in a private or BLM campground along the river.
 Where you camp will depend on the area you plan to climb at, and it’s all governed by an interesting patchwork of land managers.

 I highly recommend paying the extra money for Gaia and utilizing the hunting layer, which will show you land ownership of a given area.
 Most Forest Service and BLM areas are free to dispersed camping, however, it is best to ask around for the final answer.
 I often check in with the BLM field office in Moab.
 They are always happy to help answer these questions!